content-operations-enonic-astronaut

 enonic content studio landing page editor

-Now, why is this great for ContentOps principles?
-While it is an enormous advantage to distribute structured content from a database to any channel, most organizations still have a website.
-Being able to both edit and see how the finished product will look and feel is as good an advantage for content authors as for senior stakeholders.
+Being able to both edit and see how the finished product looks and feels is as good an advantage for content authors as for senior stakeholders.

-Images are a large part of our daily digest of content.
-Being able to handle images is therefore a requirement in any content production process, but how do you make it as efficient as possible?
+Images are a large part of our daily digital digest.
+Being able to handle images is therefore a requirement in any content production process.
+How do you make it as efficient as possible?

 enonic simplifies image problems